Communication and Media Studies Summer Courses

 View all available syllabi.

-Summer Session II, July 2 - August 6, 2024
+Summer Session 2, July 1, 2025 - August 5, 2025

 An introduction to the history, theory and methods of Communication Studies, Media Studies, and Cultural Studies.
 This serves as the required introductory course for the major in Communication and Culture.
 It provides students with a basic theoretical foundation for understanding the interdisciplinary traditions of our field, an historical examination of key paradigms and theorists, and an overview of the methodological approaches used by scholars of mediated communication.
 We will explore the ways in which theory and methodology are inextricably intertwined and how their relationship shapes both inquiry and analysis.
-Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction
+Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 CRN: 14933